tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 ## Apps

 ### [KeeeX] (https://keeex.io/) ###
- > [KeeeX](https://keeex.io/) secures, traces, organizes, find and shares any file, anywhere in absolute privacy.
+ > [KeeeX](https://keeex.io/) secures, traces, organizes, finds and shares any file, anywhere in absolute privacy.

 * No doubt, we see the same document,
 * No mess, we efficiently organize them,